Political Leadership Program for People of Color

 Director, National Candidate Recruitment and Development, LEE

-Holly Lim – Lead Facilitator
+Holly Lim

-Civic Leadership Development Director, LEE
+Director, Civic Leadership Development, LEE

 Jemila Mitchell

-Director of Regional Impact (Atlanta), LEE
+Director, Regional Impact (Atlanta), LEE

-Director of Member Engagement, LEE
+Director, Member Engagement, LEE